bitterjug/devjournal-crypto/devjournal.markdown

 Looking at the nested routes version of the API:

-- [ ] The trailing slash is back: how do we get rid of that?
+- [-] The trailing slash is back: how do we get rid of that?
-- [ ] Even worse! `/logframes/1/` and `/logframes/2/` give the same set of
+- [-] Even worse! `/logframes/1/` and `/logframes/2/` give the same set of
   logframes, so even though the urls are nested, it's not iterpreting the key value at all at the moment.

+## 2014-02-13 12:44 Thursday

+OK I spent all morning trying to figure out how nested routes might possibly work; how they might select one object within another.
+AFACT it's only the url structure that it deals with and I Can't see how to select the queryset to work with.
+Pfft!

+Ok back to the drawing board.

+Let's fish out our properties with query parameters.
+Do we have those?